eril-smith/immunization-dashboard/README.md

-# Immunization Dashboard
+# 2022 Flu Shot Compliance Dashboard

-This repository contains the **Immunization Dashboard**, a Tableau visualization of flu shot compliance using Synthea-generated patient data for the year 2022.
-The dashboard explores vaccination trends within a simulated healthcare system and highlights demographic and geographic breakdowns of flu shot uptake.
+This repository contains an interactive dashboard visualizing flu shot compliance using Synthea-generated patient data from a simulated healthcare system.
+The dashboard focuses on immunization rates for the year 2022, highlighting trends and disparities across age, race, and geography.

 ## Dashboard Features

-- Filterable map to view flu shot data by county
+- Flu shot compliance rates by county (displayed on a map)
-- Total flu shots given and compliance rate for 2022
+- Stratified compliance by age and race
-- Running sum of flu shots administered throughout the year
+- Running total of flu shots administered over the course of 2022
-- Compliance breakdowns by:
-  - Age group
-  - Race
-  - County
+- Overall flu shot compliance percentage
-- Patient-level table showing individuals who received flu shots, including their age and compliance status
+- Patient-level table listing demographics and flu shot status

 ## Tools Used

-- **SQL**: Used for data cleaning, transformation, and preparing tables for analysis
+- PostgreSQL (via pgAdmin 4) for querying and data preparation
+- SQL for extracting and transforming immunization and demographic data
-- **Tableau**: Used for dashboard design and visualization
+- Tableau for interactive data visualization

 ## Dataset

-- **Source**: Synthea (Synthetic Patient Generator)
-- **Type**: Simulated patient-level immunization data for the year 2022
-- **Note**: This dataset is synthetically generated and does not represent real patient information.
+- **Source**: [Synthea](https://synthetichealth.github.io/synthea/) – open-source synthetic health records
+- **Scope**: Simulated patient encounters and immunizations from 2020 through 2022
+- **Inclusion Criteria**:
+  - Patients must have had at least one healthcare encounter between 2020 and 2022
+  - Patients must be alive as of the end of 2022
+  - Only patients aged six months or older are included (per flu shot guidelines)

+## SQL Logic

+The SQL code used to prepare the dashboard dataset is included in [`flu_shot_compliance_2022.sql`](./flu_shot_compliance_2022.sql).
+Key steps include:

+1. Filtering for active patients
+2. Identifying patients who received flu shots in 2022
+3. Calculating patient age as of December 31, 2022
+4. Joining demographic, geographic, and healthcare utilization data into a single table for use in Tableau

-## View the Dashboard
+## Tableau Dashboard

 [View the Interactive Dashboard on Tableau Public](https://public.tableau.com/views/ImmunizationDashboard_17399922248810/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)